Introduction

 Substance use

 Figure 4 below shows substance use indicated amongst young people in treatment for substance misuse in Oldham 2022/23 to 2024/25.
 Cannabis is almost ubiquitous in nature with more than nine in ten of this young cohort citing its use.
-Alcohol is second most commonly recorded substance, however, indications f its use have dropped from 33% in 2022/23 to 20% in 2024/25.
+Alcohol is second most commonly recorded substance, however, indications for its use have dropped from 33% in 2022/23 to 20% in 2024/25.
 Indications of the use of Cocaine (powder) are currently around 6%.
-From a historic perspective this is very low when to proportions of 16% to 20% as recent as 4-5 years ago.
+From a historic perspective this is very low when proportions of 16% to 20% were recorded as recent as 4-5 years ago.

 Treatment interventions for young people in treatment for substance misuse in Oldham